PlanB-Network/bitcoin-educational-content/tutorials/privacy/payjoin-sparrow-wallet/en.md

 ---
 ![tutorial cover image sparrow payjoin](assets/cover.webp)

+***WARNING:** Following the arrest of the founders of Samourai Wallet and the seizure of their servers on April 24th, **Payjoins are no longer operational on Sparrow Wallet**, and Stowaway on Samourai Wallet only works by manually exchanging PSBTs between involved parties, provided that both users are connected to their own Dojo.
+However, it is possible that these tools could be relaunched in the coming weeks.
+In the meantime, you can still consult this article to understand the theoretical operation of payjoins.*

+_We are closely following the developments of this case as well as developments concerning the associated tools.
+Rest assured that we will update this tutorial as new information becomes available._

+_This tutorial is provided for educational and informational purposes only.
+We do not endorse or encourage the use of these tools for criminal purposes.
+It is the responsibility of each user to comply with the laws in their jurisdiction._

+---

 > *"Force blockchain spies to rethink everything they think they know."*

 Payjoin is a specific Bitcoin transaction structure that enhances user privacy during spending by collaborating with the payment recipient.
 There are several implementations that facilitate the setup and automation of PayJoin.
-Among these implementations, the most well-known is Stowaway developed by the [Samourai Wallet](https://samouraiwallet.com/stowaway) team.
+Among these implementations, the most well-known is Stowaway developed by the Samourai Wallet team.
 This tutorial aims to guide you through the process of making a Stowaway Payjoin transaction using the Sparrow Wallet software.

 ## How does Stowaway work?